brandisher/openshift-probes-workshop/README.md

 * You have the OpenShift Client (`oc`) and `jq` installed.

 ## Creating the Sandbox
 While logged into an OpenShift cluster, run `oc new-app python~https://github.com/brandisher/openshift-probes-sandbox.git`.
-If the python image stream is not available, you should be able use any image with Python 3.6+.

 ## Deleting the Sandbox
 Run `oc delete all -l app=openshift-probes-sandbox` to delete all of the resources created for this specific app.